The oldest surviving showman's traction engine in the world

 Click the thumbnails to view larger images.

-Built in 1895 by Charles Burrell of Thetford, Emperor is the oldest surviving showman's engine in the world and regularly generates electricity for some of the juvenile rides as well as the lights on the Gallopers.
+Built in 1895 by Charles Burrell of Thetford, Emperor is the oldest surviving Showman's Road Locomotive in the world and regularly generates electricity for some of the juvenile rides as well as the lights on the Gallopers.

 Emperor's canopy side boards carry the name of its first owner - George Twigdon & Sons of Dunton Bassett, Leics.